Review: Long Way Round

 Then things started to get a bit more complicated with bureaucracy and corruption, where they often got saved by Ewan having to pull the “Obi-Wan” card.
 Another obstacle was the publicity, since they were often met by welcoming committees and interviewed for television.
 The duo would rather just be two guys on bikes, enjoying their vacation, but sometimes they had to play along.

-The whole thing is also available on DVD.
-It’s nothing out of the ordinary, but it’s nice as a reading companion to see the people and environments that are mentioned in the book.
 There is also a sequel, Long Way Down, where they travel from Scotland to South Africa, but this one is much better in my opinion.